syncfusion-content/wpf-docs/wpf/SfChart/Legend.md

 ####CheckBox- It is used to show or collapse the associated series.
 By default, the CheckBox is collapsed.
 You can enable it by setting CheckBoxVisibility property in ChartLegend.

-> Note: Usually, a legend item provides information about a series.
+N> Usually, a legend item provides information about a series.
 However, for series like PieSeries, each legend item provides information about a single data point.

 ###Positioning